Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 To maximize impact:

-• Take initiative and ask for more responsibility when appropriate
+• ask for responsibility

-• Look for problems you can help solve
+• identify problems you can help solve

 Step 7: Reflect and Build On It

-After the internship ends, do not just move on.
-Reflection is key.
+After the internship ends, reflection is critical.

 Ask yourself:

-• What surprised me about this work
+• what surprised me

 Final Thoughts